qdouble/angular-webpack-starter/README.md

   * Async loading
   * Treeshaking
   * AOT (Ahead of Time/ Offline) Compilation
-  * AOT safe SASS compilation
 * Webpack 2
-* HMR (Hot Module Replacement)
 * TypeScript 2
   * @types
-* Material Design 2
-* Universal (Server-side Rendering)
-* @ngrx
-  * store (RxJS powered state management for Angular2 apps, inspired by Redux)
-  * effects (Side effect model for @ngrx/store)
-  * router-store (Bindings to connect angular/router to ngrx/store)
-  * store-devtools (Developer Tools for @ngrx/store)
-  * store-log-monitor (Log Monitor for @ngrx/store-devtools and Angular 2)
-  * ngrx-store-logger (Advanced console logging for @ngrx/store applications, ported from redux-logger.)
-  * ngrx-store-freeze in dev mode (@ngrx/store meta reducer that prevents state from being mutated.)
 * Karma/Jasmine testing
 * Protractor for E2E testing

 ## Project Philosophy & Goals

- There are debates whether or not to keep starter seed projects minimal.
-After working on it and thinking about it for a while, the philosophy of this project is:
-* There are more than enough minimal starters out there, there's no need for to replicate them here.
 * The main goal is to provide an environment where you can have great dev tools and create a production application without worrying about adding a bunch of stuff yourself.
 * The goal of your design should be so that you can easily copy and paste your app folder and your constants file into to a new update of this project and have it still work.
 Use constants and have proper separation to make upgrades easy.
 If you have any suggestions on areas where this starter can be designed to make updates more easy, file an issue.